Updates On Medicare Drug Price Negotiations

 RESULTS FROM MEDICARE'S DRUG NEGOTIATIONS THIS PAST YEAR

-Up until this year, Medicare was not permitted to directly negotiate drug pricing with the manufacturers.
-Medicare (the government) had to accept the prices given to them by the Pharmaceutical companies.
+Until this year, Medicare was not permitted to negotiate drug prices directly with manufacturers.
+Medicare (the government) had to accept the prices set by pharmaceutical companies.

 HERE ARE THE DRUGS THEY TARGETED FOR 2024